Cameron-S-Hiscock/Cameron-S-Hiscock/README.md

 - 👋 Hi, I’m @Cameron-S-Hiscock.
-- 👀 I’m interested in learning how to program, mainly with Java, but also interested in other languages.
+- 👀 I’m interested in learning how to program, mainly with Kotlin, Rust, and TypeScript, but also interested in other languages.
 - 🌱 I’m currently learning how to make websites, games, and apps using Javascript/HTML/CSS, C++, and Kotlin.
-- 🛜 Why biggest project currently is Kotlin Access Terminal (KAT) which is currently being worked on.
+- 🛜 Why biggest project currently is Access which is currently being worked on.
 - ❔ Please feel free to contact me to ask questions about my work.
 - 📫 How to reach me:
 - Email: cameronsh9421@gmail.com